-Nerve/artery damage: There is a small risk of accidental damage to fine nerve branches or the artery nearby.
+Nerve damage: There is a small risk of accidental damage to fine nerve branches.
 This could leave you with a small area of numbness.
 Sometimes damaged nerve endings can grow a painful neuroma, this may respond to physiotherapy or may require further surgery.
-Artery damage is very rare.
-For most patients this will not result in any permanent problems, as there is a second artery in the hand that will provide enough collateral circulation.

-Ongoing pain: Surgery doesn't always guarantee that any pain in the area will disappear.
+Ongoing pain: Excision of the trapezium bone does not always guarantee that any pain in the area will disappear.
 The pain may be due to wear and tear in other areas nearby.
-If this is a problem patients may require further investigations, but this can be a difficult problem to treat, rarely is further surgery required.
+If this is a problem patients may require further investigations, but this can be a difficult problem to treat.